lookingreg/documentation/developer/technical/guides/project/step-2-create-triggers.md

 name: my-first-trigger
 ```

-Next, we can specify a trigger labels, for example specifying which `group` the trigger belongs to.
+Next, we can specify trigger labels, for example, specifying which `group` the trigger belongs to.
 If this label is not specified, the trigger defaults to the `other` group.

 ```yaml
 labels: